 The back of your throat can be another culprit for causing snoring or sleep apnea.
 The back of your throat consists of the soft palate, uvula, tonsils, and tonsil pocket; this is the area the sound of snoring originates from and when elongated, the area can flap backward and block your airway.
 If you suffer from this airway obstruction and require surgery, Dr. Pasha is a certified Ear, Nose & Throat (ENT) physician and has his own technique for the procedures to modify the back of your throat to alleviate snoring, which include palatal reconstruction and transpalatal advancement procedure.
 Dr. Pasha developed a revolutionary method for palatal reconstruction, which minimizes side effects and improves outcomes.
 The procedure is essentially a face-lift for the back of the throat.

-Your tongue is yet another cause for concern if you are sleep apneic or a habitual snorer.
+Your tongue could be part of the types of airway obstruction and cause for concern if you are sleep apneic or a habitual snorer.
 Your tongue can affect your sleep through enlarged lingual tonsils or airway obstruction.
 You have tonsil tissue on the base of your tongue, and if it becomes too enlarged it may cause a collapse of the airway.
 Often times a lingual tonsillectomy is used to repair this condition.
 Your tongue could also fall back during sleep, and if the obstruction is significant, a sleep specialist may recommend a reduction of the base of tongue.
 One technique is called a midline glossectomy in which the middle and back portion of the tongue is reduced.
 Dr. Pasha also offers a new, revolutionary procedure utilizing the da Vinci Robot to access the base of the tongue, which allows for better visualization and improved access to the deeper portion of the throat.

 If an even deeper part of your throat, the hypopharynx, causes snoring or sleep apnea your hyoid bone could be the cause of obstruction.
 The hyoid bone, located above your Adam’s apple, supports muscles that are connected to the back of the throat and tongue, and movement of the hyoid bone increases the risk of airway blockage during sleep.
 A Hyoid suspension procedure could be recommended to widen the airway in the deep throat, which prevents the collapse.

-Finally, life-threatening sleep apnea or complex anatomy is the most severe cause of sleep apnea and difficult to approach surgically.
+Finally, the last of level or types of airway obstruction that we’ll cover today is complex anatomy.
+This life-threatening sleep apnea or complex anatomy is the most severe cause of sleep apnea and difficult to approach surgically.
 Procedures such as a tracheotomy or maxillomandibular advancement surgery may be options.
 A tracheotomy includes inserting a tube into a small hole created in the windpipe.
 This tube stays closed during waking hours, and is opened for sleep so that air flows directly into the lungs, bypassing any upper airway obstruction.
 Maxillomandibular advancement surgery moves the upper jaw (maxilla) and lower jaw (mandible) forward to open the airway in the back of your nose and throat.